 During these dinners, the waiter or sommelier will go into great detail about where the wine comes from, even pinpointing a specific valley in the countryside perfectly located to provide ample sunlight.
 But do we ever hear that level of detail regarding the food we are eating alongside it?
 Isn’t it important to know where our food came from too and why it tastes so good?

-So why does Pre beef taste distinctly different andmore delicious, than the other beef I find in the grocery store?
+So, why does Pre beef taste distinctly different and more delicious, than the other beef I find in the grocery store?
 Just like with wine, region matters.
 In order to grow individual varieties of grapes, you need a certain level of rainfall, a specific mineral content found in the soil, a particular amount of sunlight, and different temperature requirements to achieve the perfect vintage.
 The same strict standards are needed for beef.
 Here is why you should buy your beef like you buy your wine.